 How do you build muscular legs with dumbbells?
 The subject of having muscular legs is becoming a popular one.
-Virtually everyone wants to have the ideal set of legs, but not everyone is ready to work for them.
+Everyone wants the ideal legs, but not everyone is ready to work for them.

 How can dumbbells help to build muscular legs?

 Barbell exercises require you to get under the weight, which can be risky if you can’t handle the weight.
 With dumbbells, the weight is beside you.
-If you bite off more than you can chew, you can drop the weights without injuring or embarrassing yourself.
+So if you bite off more than you can chew, you can drop the weights without injuring or embarrassing yourself.

 Leg exercises involving dumbbells

 Here is a list of dumbbell exercises and how to do them.
 Always combine activities with a diet that complements the workout.
 For example, when building muscle, use carbs to fuel the workout and protein for the building blocks of power after the training.